cyclr/docs/pages/custom-connectors/11-paging.md

 Note that the default for ourbound paging of 'false' at the Connector level.

-These patrameters can be overriden and adjusted at the method level.
+These parameters can be overriden and adjusted at the method level.

 | Method Property | Description |
 | --- | --- |